Practice Areas

 • All income and expenditures upon which rates of reimbursements were based.

 At Luftman, Heck & Associate, we understand Ohio’s laws regarding health care fraud can be confusing when insurance and other health care programs are complicated enough.
 We also know that many innocent mistakes lead to accusations of health care fraud for individuals, medical providers, and health care workers.
-If you are accused of committing health care fraud against Medicaid, contact a Cincinnati health care fraud attorney immediately.
+If you are accused of committing health care fraud against Medicaid, contact a Cincinnati Medicaid/Medicare fraud attorney immediately.

-Examples of Medicaid Fraud
+Common Types of Ohio Medicaid Fraud

 • Billing for medically unnecessary products or services;